• Skip to main content

 Mindset to Finish Backpacking Poboktan Trail Successfully

-Kris and I walked down from the campsite in ankle-deep snow with our blue and yellow raincoats on, ready for whatever weather gets thrown at us.
+A couple walking down from the campsite in ankle-deep snow with our blue and yellow raincoats on.

-Kris and I leaving our campsite the following morning.
+Kris and I left our campsite the following morning.

 Final Thoughts

 Even with the challenges we encountered, it was a wonderful family trip!
 It’s always easier on the last day of backpacking to know that even if you’re covered in dirt or drenched to the bone, you can change into different clothing once you arrive at your car and eventually have a hot shower.
-This trip forced us to persevere as we were determined to get to the Waterfalls Campground.
+This trip forced us to persevere, as we were determined to reach the Waterfalls Campground.
 It created lifelong memories.
-We were all proud that we succeeded as a team, especially after the initial doubt that had set it as we encountered the fallen trees.
-My love for the outdoors continues to grow with trips like Backpacking Poboktan Trail Successfully.
+We were all proud that we succeeded as a team, especially after the initial doubt that had set in as we encountered the fallen trees.
+My love for the outdoors continues to grow with trips like backpacking the Poboktan trail successfully.
 For more backpacking trips, check out the West Coast Trail.

 • Facebook